TexasNueces County

 Immediate Steps (First 24 Hours)

-• Phone Calls: You'll be allowed to make a phone call, typically after booking is complete.
-Use this to contact family, a bail bondsman, or an attorney.
+• Phone Calls: You'll be allowed to make phone calls after the booking process is complete.
+Use this opportunity to contact family or a qualified DUI attorney.

 Critical Deadlines

-• ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to contest the suspension of your driver's license.
-This is a strict deadline.
-Requesting this hearing is crucial to potentially save your license.
+• ALR Hearing Request: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (TxDPS).
+Failure to request a hearing within this timeframe will result in an automatic suspension of your driver's license on the 40th day after your arrest.

-• License Suspension: If you do not request an ALR hearing, or if you lose the hearing, your license will be suspended.
-The length of the suspension depends on the specifics of your case and prior convictions.
+• License Suspension Date: If you do not request an ALR hearing, your license will be suspended 40 days after your arrest.

 DUI Enforcement in Nueces County